-Policy Gernon Road Mixed use LG20 Redevelopment to provide up to 1,000 gross sq.r main town centre uses on ground level floorspace town centre uses and / or residential on upper e; with main Development should seek to retain parts of the lib a positive contribution to the appearance and street • Development should enhance the setting of Broad lway Gardens; Preservation or enhancement of the setting of the museum; Preservation or enhancement of the setting of the listed museum; Sensitive design to respect Letchworth Conservation Area and Letchworth Museum, Vasant Hall and Town Hall listed buildings; Address existing surface water flood risk issues, in run-off, through SUDs or other appropriate solution.
-Policy Arena Parade Mixed use LG21 main town centre uses on ground level floorspace Redevelopment to provide up to 5,000 gross sq.m additional main town centre uses on ground level floorspace; with main town centre uses and / or residential on upper floorspace.
-No net loss of residential accommodation; Ensure an appropriate level of car parking is retain provided across the town centre as a whole; ned and / or Maintenance of building lines along Broadway and d Eastcheap; Improve east to west pedestrian links; Vehicle access/egress and servicing should be fro om Broadway; Sensitive design to respect Letchworth Conservat the Town Hall and Broadway Chambers listed builting Address existing surface water flood risk issues, in run-off, through SUDs or other appropriate solution.
+Policy Gernon Road Mixed use LG20 Redevelopment to provide up to 1,000 gross sq.r main town centre uses on ground level floorspace town centre uses and / or residential on upper e; with main Development should seek to retain parts of the lib a positive contribution to the appearance and street • Development should enhance the setting of Broad lway Gardens; Preservation or enhancement of the setting of the museum; listed Sensitive design to respect Letchworth Conservat Letchworth Museum, Vasant Hall and Town Hall li Address existing surface water flood risk issues, in run-off, through SUDs or other appropriate solution.
+Policy Arena Parade Mixed use LG21 Redevelopment to provide up to 5,000 gross sq.r main town centre uses on ground level floorspace town centre uses and / or residential on upper e; with main No net loss of residential accommodation; Ensure an appropriate level of car parking is retain provided across the town centre as a whole; ned and / or Maintenance of building lines along Broadway and d Eastcheap; Improve east to west pedestrian links; Vehicle access/egress and servicing should be fro om Broadway; Sensitive design to respect Letchworth Conservat the Town Hall and Broadway Chambers listed builting Address existing surface water flood risk issues, in run-off, through SUDs or other appropriate solution.